anuket-project/anuket-specifications/doc/common/chapter00.md

 ## Requirements Principles
 The agreed upon rules and recommendations to which a compliant workload or cloud infrastructure must adhere.

-* All requirements will be hosted and maintianed in the RM or relevant RA
+* All requirements will be hosted and maintained in the RM or relevant RA
 * All requirements must be assigned a requirements ID and not be embedded in narrative text.
 This is to ensure that readers do not have to infer if a requirement exists and is applicable
 * Requirements must have a unique ID for tracking and reference purposes
 * The requirement ID should include a prefix to delineate the source project